min-9876/VedaNovusMatrix/README.md

 </p>

-## 🚀 About NetflixMusic
+## 🚀 About TusharMusic
-NetflixMusic is a high-performance Telegram music bot that streams music in voice chats with premium-quality audio.
+TusharMusic is a high-performance Telegram music bot that streams music in voice chats with premium-quality audio.
 It supports multiple streaming sources like **YouTube, Spotify, Apple Music**, and more!
 Optimized with **Docker & GitHub Actions**, it ensures smooth deployment and operation.

 ## ✨ Features
 ✅ **Multi-Source Streaming** – Play music from YouTube, Spotify, SoundCloud, and more.